DanRoscigno/ElasticCloud-Intro/README.md

 } # end filter
 ```
-This removes the first **word** from the message, note the change in the Ruby Debug:
+This removes the first **word** from the message, note the change in the Ruby Debug.
+Now the **message** is conforming semicolon delimited text with double quotes around strings:
 ```
 {
       "@version" => "1",